Wonderschool gets $2M to help solve America’s childcare quandary

 Other participants in Wonderschool’s seed round include Cross Culture Ventures, SoftTech VC, Lerer Ventures, FundersClub, and Edelweiss.
 The funding will be used to expand Wonderschool into 15 new cities over the next year and a half (its platform currently has about 50 in-home daycares and preschools in California).

-Wonderschool’s two co-founders, CEO Chris Bennett and CTO Arrel Gray, previously launched Soldsie, an e-commerce company that enables businesses to sell products to people through social media comments.
+Wonderschool’s two co-founders, CEO Chris Bennett and CTO Arrel Gray, previously launched Soldsie, an e-commerce company that enables businesses to sell products through their social media profiles.
 The two made the leap from e-commerce to childcare after Gray had trouble finding a good daycare for his toddler near his home.

 “We saw too many parents who were anxious and scared about finding childcare, as well as educators who couldn’t afford care for their own children while they were at work,” says Bennett.
 “We knew that there had to be a better way to address this issue for families and teachers alike.”

 Caregivers are picked based on their credentials, experience, education, and location.
 All need to have a state license, maintain liability insurance (that Wonderschool pays for), meet health and safety standards, and follow a daily routine.
-Bennett says that 76 percent of Wonderschool’s partners have a bachelor degree, while 32 percent have also completed graduate school.
+Bennett says that 76 percent of Wonderschool’s partners have a bachelor’s degree, while 32 percent have also completed graduate school.

 But working in childcare often means that higher education does not translate into higher earnings.
-Many caregivers and teachers stopped working simply because of the cost of childcare for their own kids was almost as much as their income.
+Many caregivers and teachers stop working simply because of the cost of childcare for their own kids was almost as much as their income.
 In fact, about a third of Wonderschool’s directors were stay-at-home parents before they joined the platform.

 When early childhood educators leave the workforce, however, that means other parents have even fewer options.
 In many cities, parents join waitlists before their children are even born in order to ensure they get a spot in a good program.
 The average income of Wonderschool providers (many of whom live in expensive areas like the Bay Area and Los Angeles) before joining the program was less than $38,000 before taxes.
 The company claims that most make around double that average after joining the platform.